 Apollo 11 astronaut Buzz Aldrin on the moon.

 Source: NASAAES even extends beyond Earth’s atmosphere to examine microbes in outer space.
-This year, “The Microbiology of Human Spaceflight: Astronaut Health and Habitat Sustainability,” will provide an overview of key research topics and issues that must be resolved to successfully conduct human space exploration.
+The ASM Microbe 2023 session “The Microbiology of Human Spaceflight: Astronaut Health and Habitat Sustainability,” provided an overview of key research topics and issues that must be resolved to successfully conduct human space exploration.
 “Even for those who may not be specifically working in the field of space microbiology, it touches a wide variety of areas of microbial research and several AES subtracks,” Majumder said.
 “It combines so many different aspects of health and sustainability and even agriculture.”
 Though there are marked differences between how microbes function in space and how they function on Earth, exploring microbial resolutions for the unique challenges of space travel can support and translate into solution development in agriculture and human health—for example, identifying ways that microbes can perform processes usually performed by plants, like vitamin production, water recycling, air decontamination and waste management.

 Still, how microbes behave in synthetic communities is not necessarily how they behave in natural communities.
 As best as the conditions of space can be replicated in a lab on Earth, environmental factors and members of Earth-bound microbial consortia that cannot be accounted for or incorporated in a synthetic community may mean microbes behave differently than expected outside that community.